BitcoinDevelopersAcademy/bit-container/README.md

-### Learn Bitcoin the Easy Way
+### A containerized Bitcoin server and CLI
 Based on [Learning Bitcoin from the Command Line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line)

 ### Setup a local REGTEST Electrs Server - Steps Below
-Using Docker is the easiest way to have a running instance of `bitcoind` in `regtest mode` on your local machine.
+Using Docker is the easiest way to have a running instance of Bitcoin in `REGTEST mode` on your local machine.
 Credit [Notmandatory](https://github.com/notmandatory/) and the [BDK team](https://github.com/bitcoindevkit)

 #### 1. Install Docker Desktop